 By: Carmen Willings

-Provide the students with verbal directions about all parts of the activity.
+In class, provide the students with verbal directions about all parts of the activity.
 When the student hears other students receive directed descriptions of the project, they will not only gain the advantage of hearing the communication for her own reinforcement, but the student will also realize that other students also need guided directions.

 Adaptations for Students with Low Vision